Categories

 Cons of Wearing Glasses

 • Glasses don’t cover the entire visual field.
-Your peripheral vision will still be blurry.
+Your peripheral vision might still be blurry, especially if you have astigmatism2.

 • They can get damaged.
 Glasses can get knocked off your face or dropped, damaging the frame or lenses.

 • Lens surfaces collect dust, dirt, and oil.
 With contacts, your main concern is bacteria on the lens.
-Glasses face the brunt of whatever debris is in your environment.
+Glasses face the brunt of whatever debris is in your environment, which can make them more likely to get dirty in some environments.

 Wearing Contacts and Glasses: The Best of Both Worlds?